brandonleon/delt/README.md

 ## Features

 - Calculate the time difference between two timestamps.
-- Present results in a human-readable format, indicating if the time is in the past or the future.
+- Presents results in a human-readable format, indicating whether the time is in the past or future.
-- Handle edge cases (e.g., timestamps within 10 seconds of the current time).
+- Handles edge cases (e.g., when timestamps are within 10 seconds of the current time).
 - Display the current version of the tool.

 ## Installation